arunasurya/academy/bsqtokens.md

 [The Bisq software](bisqsoftware.md) contains a script for coloring and uncoloring the tokens as well as a BTC and a BSQ wallet.
 There are two ways of issuing BSQ tokens: through the genesis transaction and through decentralized issuance.

 ## Genesis Transaction
 Upon Bisq DAO launch, the Bisq developers create a bitcoin transaction and label it in the Bisq source code as the genesis transaction.
 The Bisq network is aware of this label while the Bitcon network does not differentiate it from any other bitcoin transaction.
 All the subsequent outputs stemming from this transaction will now be colored on the Bisq network.

-2.5BTC (from a donation) is used to create 2.5M BSQ in the genesis transaction.
-Since there are 100,000,000 satoshis in 1BTC, 1BSQ is 100 satoshis.
-You can read more about Bisq transactions [here](bisqtx.md).
+You can read more about Bisq DAO transactions [here](bisdaoqtx.md).

 ## Decentralized Issuance
 Any contributor can issue new BSQ by filing a compensation request at the end of each month for the work done in that month.
 If the compensation request is approved via voting, the amount of BSQ requested appears in the contributor's BSQ wallet.